reshmabidikar/slate/source/includes/_account.md

 ## List and Search

 These endpoints allow you to list all accounts or to search for a specific account.
+For all the search endpoints, objects that involve any actual computation default to 0.
+As an example, both these endpoints will return `accountBalance` as 0.

 ### List accounts